 Photographing a corporate event can be a real challenge.
 But proper planning and preparation can get you through the situation perfectly.
 Here are the pro tips for making your shoot flawless and memorable for your client.

-A photographer must know what is going to happen , when it is going to happen and who are the important persons he needs to click.
-Getting the complete event schedule will save you heaps of time for planning the shoot and help you organise the moments to be captured in a proper order.
+A photographer must know what is going to happen when it is going to happen and who are the important persons he needs to click.
+Getting the complete event schedule will save you heaps of time for planning the shoot and help you organize the moments to be captured in proper order.
 This will also enable you to cover every important moment for your client.

-Mostly corporate events are organised indoor with low-light locations.
-We suggest to have a look of the place prior to the main event and analyse the lighting conditions beforehand.
+Mostly corporate events are organized indoor with low-light locations.
+We suggest to have a look at the place prior to the main event and analyze the lighting conditions beforehand.

 Getting a clue of the place and the light situation before the shoot will help you prevent the flaws of low-light situations and poorly lit subjects.

-You do not always need the most fancy gears to shoot a corporate event perfectly.
+You do not always need the fanciest gears to shoot a corporate event perfectly.

-When the event is organised in a large banquet then a telephoto lens is must to consider, on the contrary, in case of a compact venue then a wide is a necessity for you.
+When the event is organized in a large banquet then a telephoto lens is must consider, on the contrary, in case of a compact venue then a wide is a necessity for you.

 Reaching the event venue 20 – 30 mins early, depending on the requirements of the event will surely reap you benefits for the shoot.
-This is exactly the time where you can build the relationship with the guests at the event.
-So when the event begins, this will enable the guests to ask you more comfortably for getting clicked.
+This is exactly the time where you can build a relationship with the guests at the event.
+So when the event begins, this will enable the guests to ask you more comfortable for getting clicked.
 Friendly terms with the people you are going to photographed will set a sort of chemistry in the captures.
-If you are a fan of pre-event shots then this is your moment to capture the perfect pre event photographs.
+If you are a fan of pre-event shots then this is your moment to capture the perfect pre-event photographs.

-This is something which applies naturally and without second opinions, if you want to collect top quality images, you should shoot in RAW.
-RAW format helps you record all data from the sensor, giving you the highest possible image quality you can obtain.
+This is something that applies naturally and without second opinions, if you want to collect top quality images, you should shoot in RAW.
+The RAW format helps you record all data from the sensor, giving you the highest possible image quality you can obtain.
 Especially in low-lighting situations, it would be troublesome to adjust JPEG format using Photoshop or Lightroom.
 Using RAW will make your work easier in rectifying overly overexposed and underexposed photographs.
-I can go on for eternity into why shooting is RAW is amazingly superb but do use it if you have ample of space on your drives!
+I can go on for eternity into why shooting is RAW is amazingly superb but do use it if you have ample space on your drives!

 Another event photography hack: while it’s important to get photos of attendees enjoying the event, it’s also a major important point to get more abstract shots that are not focused on individuals.
-This is of quite significance if you are using your corporate event photography for marketing purpose.
-Both the focused and the abstract photos hold their own value and appeal.
+This is of quite a significance if you are using your corporate event photography for marketing purpose.
+Both the focused and abstract photos hold their own value and appeal.

-One of the most important tip for covering the corporate event shoot which is also a basic etiquette too.
+One of the most important tips for covering the corporate event shoot which is also a basic etiquette too.
 The body language and facial expressions of the people are sufficient for a photographer to figure out when an important conversation is taking place.
-If you can sense that some crucial or important conversation is going on then try to capture in such a way that your work does not interrupt the people involved into the conversation.
-Also take care that your presence around them will not question your intentions of photographing.
+If you can sense that some crucial or important conversation is going on then try to capture in such a way that your work does not interrupt the people involved in the conversation.
+Also, take care that your presence around them will not question your intentions of photographing.
 Who knows your one click at the wrong time will cost your client a fortune?
 So better be alert and sophisticated.